Indications of Extensive Conspiracy

 Read Part 1 here.

-There was a well-developed conspiracy of co-operation between them and the Russian leadership
+There was a well-developed conspiracy of co-operation between the Trump campaign and the Russian leadership

 According to CNN, high-level advisers close to then-presidential nominee Donald Trump were in constant communication during the campaign with Russians known to US intelligence.